lucidworks/solr-couchbase-plugin/README.md

 ```
 <solr_home>/solr/lib-couchbase/
 ```
-* Add dependencies from `solr-war-libs/' directory to solr.war and remove the older *commons-io* dependency version (2.3).
+* Add dependencies from `solr-war-libs/` directory to solr.war and remove the older **commons-io** dependency version (2.3).
 Dependencies should be located in the war file under:
 ```
 <solr-war>/WEB-INF/lib/
 ```